 For businesses that plan to make additions and changes to their website over time (or have their own blog, which we recommend by the way!) a CMS is definitely the way to go.
 You might find that your business evolves over time and your website needs updating, but websites that are coded from scratch can be extremely difficult and tedious to update and amend.

-For this same reason, CMS is better for previewing and testing out new web pages, as it can literally be done with the click of a button.
-With an HTML-built site, the process is much more complex and time-consuming.
+For this same reason, a CMS is better for previewing and testing out new web pages, as it can literally be done with a click of a button.
+With a HTML-built site, the process is much more complex and time-consuming.

 For all the above reasons (and many others), perhaps it’s no surprise that almost half of the trillion+ websites currently live on the world wide web use a CMS!
 WordPress is by far the most popular, with more than 27 million live websites.
 Wix, SquareSpace, Shopify and Joomla! are also excellent choices, depending on your type of business.